 Way back in the last century before I was a YA author, I was a geeky student.
-So geeky that I spent six years at the University of Pennsylvania getting a doctorate in American Civilization, and then wrote a book about prohibition and repeal and American drinking habits.
+So geeky that I spent six years at the University of Pennsylvania researching a doctorate in American Civilization, and wrote a book about prohibition and repeal and American drinking habits.
 Which has nothing to do with dairy farming, football (okay, it might have something to do with football) or witch-princesses who can barely fly brooms.
-The reason I’m confessing this now is that I appear in a Ken Burns documentary on prohibition entitled, cleverly, Prohibition.
+The reason I confess this now is that I'm in a Ken Burns documentary on prohibition entitled, cleverly, Prohibition, and it reruns often enough that I get weird looks.
 So I decided it was time to come out of the closet.

 Just to be clear, if it hadn’t been for Domesticating Drink, I would never have been brave enough to try DQ or PB or any of my other novels.
-In writing about an event that took place more than forty years before I was born, I learned how to research and study and organize data, and these skills are what gave me the confidence to tackle football and dairy farming — two subjects about which I otherwise know pretty much zero.
+In writing about an event that took place more than forty years before I was born, I learned how to research and study and organize data, and these skills are what gave me the confidence to tackle football and pilgriming and Renaissance Rome — three subjects about which I otherwise know pretty much zero.

 Nothing you learn will ever be wasted.
 Nothing.
 Not even math.